 Hives can be an allergic reaction to:

 What Is Chronic Urticaria?

-Hives that last for more than six weeks and may last months for years.
+Hives that last for more than six weeks and may recur frequently over several months or years.
 There is no known cause for most cases of chronic urticaria.

 Some of the known causes include: